nep1er/nep1er/README.md

 ---

 🎮 **Game Designer & Unity Developer**
 My name is Timofey Evtifeev, and I’m a **game designer** with a focus on gameplay programming.
 I lead a game development studio and dedicate several hours a day to perfecting my craft.
 Right now, I'm expanding my Unity expertise and always learning new technologies.
+My name is Timofey Evtifeev, and I’m a **game designer** with a focus on gameplay programming.
+I lead a game development studio and dedicate several hours a day to perfecting my craft.
+Right now, I'm expanding my Unity expertise and always learning new technologies.

 <div style="clear: both;"></div>